 "I'm going to the witch's lair to rescue her."

-\ "I'm gonna the witch's lair to rescue her."
+"I'm gonna the witch's lair to rescue her."

+Knowledge of Language & Hidden Rules

+Some examples from language:
-...these two statements mean fairly different things:

-"Not even ten years ago you could see Labyrinth in theaters."
+...these two statements mean fairly different things: "Not even ten years ago you could see Labyrinth in theaters."
 Could you see Labyrinth in theaters within the last ten years?
 "Not even ten years ago could you see Labyrinth in theaters."
 Could you see Labyrinth in theaters ten years ago?

-...these two statements mean fairly different things:

-"Not even ten years ago you could see Labyrinth in theaters."
+Knowledge of Language & Hidden Rules Some examples from language: You know that these two statements mean fairly different things: "Not even ten years ago you could see Labyrinth in theaters."
 Could you see Labyrinth in theaters within the last ten years?

-Seeing Labyrinth

-10 years ago now

-"Not even ten years ago could you see Labyrinth in theaters."
+Seeing Labyrinth 10 years ago now "Not even ten years ago could you see Labyrinth in theaters."
 Could you see Labyrinth in theaters ten years ago?
+Knowledge of Language & Hidden Rules Some examples from language: You know that...

+...these two statements mean fairly different things: "Not even ten years ago you could see Labyrinth in theaters."
+Could you see Labyrinth in theaters within the last ten years? time time 10 years ago now "Not even ten years ago could you see Labyrinth in theaters."
+Could you see Labyrinth in theaters ten years ago?
-A distinction: Prescriptive vs. Descriptive Grammar Rules

-Prescriptive: what you have to be taught in school, what is prescribed by some higher "authority".
+A distinction: Prescriptive vs. Descriptive Grammar Rules Prescriptive: what you have to be taught in school, what is prescribed by some higher "authority".
 You don't learn this just by listening to native speakers talk.

-"Don't end a sentence with a preposition."

-" 'Ain't' is not a word."
+"Don't end a sentence with a preposition." " 'Ain't' is not a word."

-A distinction: Prescriptive vs. Descriptive Grammar Rules

-Descriptive: what you pick up from being a native speaker of the language, how people actually speak in their day-to-day interactions.
+A distinction: Prescriptive vs. Descriptive Grammar Rules Descriptive: what you pick up from being a native speaker of the language, how people actually speak in their day-to-day interactions.
 You don't have to be explicitly taught to follow these rules.
 The dwarf is who Sarah first talked with.